semperos/clj-webdriver/README.md

 The `master` branch of clj-webdriver houses code intended for the next **minor-version release.** If you want to propose new features for the next release, you're welcome to fork, make a topic branch and issue a pull request against the `master` branch.

-If you want to fix a bug in the **current release**, please pull against the appropriate branch for the current minor version, e.g. 0.4.x.
+If you want to fix a bug in the **current release**, please pull against the appropriate branch for the current minor version, **0.4.x**.

 ## Running Tests